 Tryon Creek’s many streams, open spaces and forested land support a variety of plants and wildlife.
 Coyotes, deer, foxes, beaver and other large mammals live in parks and back yards, relying on interconnected greenways for food and shelter.
 Steelhead trout migrate to the upper reaches of Tryon Creek from the ocean.
 Birds count on our watershed’s streams and wooded slopes for shelter during migration, or live with us year-round.
 Recently, listed Coastal Coho and Willamette Spring Chinook juveniles have been located in Tryon Creek.

-The US Fish & Wildlife Service recently published a paper,”An urban stream can support a healthy population of coastal cutthroat trout” in Urban Ecosystems.
-They found the characteristics of Coastal Cutthroat Trout in Tryon Creek were similar to populations not influenced by urbanization.
+The US Fish & Wildlife Service found the characteristics of Coastal Cutthroat Trout in Tryon Creek were similar to populations not influenced by urbanization.
 Their results suggest that Tryon Creek can serve as an example of a healthy fish population in an urban watershed.
+Read more at “An urban stream can support a healthy population of coastal cutthroat trout”.